Book a free consult

 Look for these signs of inconsistent understanding:

-Aussie parents sometimes notice a disconnect between classroom performance and teacher feedback.
+Parents sometimes notice a disconnect between classroom performance and teacher feedback.
 Upon closer examination, many children benefit from approaches that build deeper conceptual understanding rather than procedural memorisation, leading to more consistent performance across different formats and over time.

 Understanding Teacher Feedback